heremaps/here-data-sdk-cpp/docs/dataservice-read-catalog-example.md

 ### Assemble APK and run it on Android device

-Now, the `Gradle` project is configured, and you can use the `gradlew` executable to build and install the apk on your Android device:
+After you complete the `Gradle` project configuration, you can use `gradlew` executable to build and install the APK on your Android device:

 ```bash
 cd examples/dataservice-read/android